Ashby, Massachusetts: Damon Pond

-Damon Pond is a man made swimming pond that was constructed along with several other features of the state forest property by the CCC somewhere between 1933 and 1940.
+Damon Pond is a man-made swimming pond that was constructed, along with several other features of the state forest property, by the CCC sometime between 1933 and 1940.
 The pond was created by an area of Willard Brook that is impounded by a dam.

 Hiking Trails

-The forest contains several hiking trails hiking, horseback riding, and mountain biking.
-In the winter the forest plays host to cross country skiing and snowmobiling.
+The forest contains several hiking trails, horseback riding, and mountain biking.
+In the winter, the forest plays host to cross country skiing and snowmobiling.
 Many trails are groomed and maintained by local snowmobile groups in the winter to ensure safe and easy access to the trails.

-The Friends and Family Loop Trail, a walking trail suitable for all ages, is 4-miles long and connects to the Pearl Hill State Forest.
+The Friends and Family Loop Trail, a walking trail suitable for all ages, is four miles long and connects to the Pearl Hill State Forest.

 Trap Falls

 A waterfall located in the Willard Brook State Forest with a height of between 10 and 12 ft.
-The ferocity of the falls is dependent on the time of year with the highest flows being in the spring and early summer.
+The ferocity of the falls is dependent on the time of year, with the highest flows being in the spring and early summer.

-The falls is supplied by Trap Fall Brook that starts near the new Hampshire boarder and runs south east and eventually joins up with Willard Brook after crossing under Route 119.
+The falls is supplied by Trap Fall Brook, that starts near the New Hampshire border and runs southeast and eventually joins Willard Brook after crossing under Route 119.

-The falls is a short easy walk from the parking area located along Route 119.
-A walking bridge is located at the base of the falls providing access to the opposite side.
+The falls is a short walk from the parking area located along Route 119.
+A walking bridge is located at the base of the falls, providing access to the opposite side.